thaamaraikannans/tep-python/readme.md

 The repository is organized into the following directories:

-* **basics:** Fundamental Python concepts like data types, operators, control flow, functions, etc.
-* **data_structures:** Topics on lists, tuples, dictionaries, sets, and their operations.
+* **basics:** Fundamental Python concepts like data types, operators, control flow, Topics on lists, tuples, dictionaries, sets, and their operations.
 * **modules:** Modularization concepts, including funtions, objects, scopes, etc.
 * **file_handling:** Working with files, including reading, writing, and manipulating files.
 * **exceptions:** Handling errors and exceptions in Python.